mxro/maxrohde-web/content/posts/2011/2011-10-14-a-quick-reflection-on-exceptions-in-java/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'A Quick Reflection on Exceptions in Java'
+date: '2011-10-14'
 categories:
-- java
+  - 'java'
-date: "2011-10-14"
-title: A Quick Reflection on Exceptions in Java
 ---

 Exceptions are a necessary evil of most software development endeavours.
 As much as we would like to design applications, which are equivalent to mathematical functions 'give me one input and always I will trustfully return you the same output', the real world IOExceptions, OutOfMemoryExceptions, DivideByZeroExceptions and their various evil cousins force us to consider a versatile and often unpredictable state often out of our control.